Peternyirongo/Peternyirongo/README.md

-hi am peter nyirongo
+-hi am peter nyirongo
-from zambia
+-from zambia
-a biomedical engineer student
+-a biomedical engineer student
-i love science, technology, engineering and mathematics ...
+-i love science, technology, engineering and mathematics ...

 <!---
 Peternyirongo/Peternyirongo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.